resources and start_command to match your model’s requirements.

 config.yaml

 base_image specifies the vLLM Docker image.
-The model_cache pre-downloads the model from Hugging Face and stores it on a cached volume.
-At startup, truss-transfer-cli loads the cached weights into /app/model_cache/qwen, then vLLM serves the model with --served-model-name to set the model identifier for the OpenAI-compatible API.
-The health_checks give the server time to load the model before Baseten checks readiness.
+The weights block uses the Baseten Delivery Network to mirror the model from Hugging Face and mount it at /models/qwen before the container starts. vLLM reads weights directly from that path and serves the model with --served-model-name, which sets the model identifier for the OpenAI-compatible API.
+The health_checks settings control how Baseten monitors the server after it passes the startup probe.

 Deploy the model